 Purpose of the Sound

-The bing bong sound you hear from Alexa isn’t just some random noise; it is a purposeful signal.
-This sound is responsible for providing clear and instant feedback and functions as a bridge between the user and the Alexa device.
-Alexa may be trying to confirm your command, or just trying to give you an alert for a notification; the bing bong sound helps you to stay in the know of what Alexa is doing.
+The bing-bong sound you hear from Alexa isn’t just random; it’s a purposeful signal.
+This sound provides clear, instant feedback and acts as a bridge between you and the Alexa device.
+Alexa might confirm your command or alert you for a notification; either way, the bing-bong sound helps keep you informed about what Alexa is doing.

 Also Read: